DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Min_Jiang_def/index.markdown

     Search Engine Result Pages (SERPs)’, 6 May 2013, http://people.oii.ox.ac.uk/hanteng/2013/05/06/wikipedias-or-its-copycat-dominate-chinese-search-engine-result-pages-serps/.

-[^4]: Eli Pariser, *The Filter Bubble.
-What the Internet Is Hiding from
+[^4]: Eli Pariser, *The Filter Bubble: What the Internet Is Hiding from
     You*, New York: Penguin, 2011.

 [^5]: Pete Cashmore, ‘Bing Accused of Censoring Simplified Chinese